This document presents the following information:

 Rubrics for Open-Ended Projects

 The purpose of open-ended Projects is to provide well-circumscribed opportunities for you to make creative work with code.
 Generally the Project prompts will invite you to explore a specific conceptual theme or set of programming techniques, but, unless stated otherwise, there is no correct solution, and no specific requirement for how to implement your idea.
 While an Assignment asks for a creative solution, a Project also asks for some creativity in defining and approaching the problem.
-Projects are published presented on the WordPress blog.
+Projects are published and presented on the WordPress blog.

 Open-ended Projects are evaluated according to the following considerations: